 Mac Donald’s claim about the surge in police deaths is also extremely misleading: “Murders of officers jumped 89% in 2014, to 51 from 27.”
 While it is true that the number did jump from 27 to 51, the real issue was how unusually low the number for 2013 was.
 There was no year back to at least 1961 with as few felonious police deaths, though there were obviously many fewer police back then.
 In 2011 and 2012, there were respectively 72 and 49 felonious police deaths.
 The number for 2014 really just returned the number back to what it was in 2012.

-But the biggest problem is that these numbers is that Baltimore riots didn’t occur until this year, after the supposed 2014 spike in police killings.
+But the biggest problem is with these numbers is that Baltimore riots didn’t occur until this year, after the supposed 2014 spike in police killings.
 According to the Officer Down Memorial Page, through May, murders of police are down 38% this year compared to the same period in 2014 (16 versus 26).

 UPDATE: Heather MacDonald continues to make claims about the supposed explosion in national crime rates.
 Here she is on Fox & Friends and also Sean Hannity’s show, and nowhere does she make it clear that murder and other violent crimes are not up nationwide.
 Even if she were to claim now that this increase is just occurring in places that have put additional pressure on police, she hasn’t shown that.